 Finally, the root canals are filled with a gutta-percha root canal filling material to prevent re-infection of the tooth.
 The tooth is usually filled with white core material and patients will be advised to have a dental crown soon after root canal treatment to prevent tooth fracture or root canal leakage as after root canal treatment the tooth does become structurally weaker.
 You may experience some post-operative pain which usually settles down with pain killers.
 Root canal success rate ranges from 70-90% over 5 years.
-Root canal treated teeth can discolour, however, once they are crowned this tooth discolouration will be hidden or we can use Cosmetic internal bleaching to help the discolouration of the tooth too, but ask our Endodontist for more information.
+Root canal-treated teeth can discolour, however, once they are crowned this tooth discolouration will be hidden or we can use cosmetic internal bleaching to help the discolouration of the tooth too, but ask our experienced Endodontists for more information.

 What is root canal treatment?